 5Q1.
 Is city hall open?
 I need to pay my bill.

 5A1.
 The Stillwater Municipal Building (City Hall) is open for public access beginning June 1.
 Visitors are required to wear face coverings while on the premises and asked to follow CDC guidelines regarding social distancing and hand-washing during their visit.
 Although residents will be able to pay bills or conduct other City business in-person, many city services remain available online or by phone.
 Staff encourages residents to use online options before considering a visit to City Hall.
 Information is available at the City’s website, Stillwater.org and by phone at 405.372.0025.

 5Q2.
 My job has been shut down.
 I can’t pay my City of Stillwater utility bill.
 What do I do?

 5A2.
 Your utility bill will have to be paid, but the City is willing to work with you to establish a payment plan.
-If you are unable to pay your bill, please contact Utility and Billing Services so a payment plan can be made on your account.
+If you are unable to pay your bill, please contact Utility and Billing Service so a payment plan can be made on your account.
 Arrangements will need to be made prior to your disconnection date.
 Call 405.742.8245.

 5Q3.
 What happens if I have a water leak and need a repair person?
 What if the repair requires a City of Stillwater permit?